k8gb-io/k8gb/docs/service_upgrade.md

 | `k8gb.io/migration-requested=true`, not migrated | migration transition mode (legacy runtime paused) | execute one-way migration | switch edits to canonical `k8gb.io` object; avoids dual writers |
 | `k8gb.io/migrated-to-k8gb-io=true` | compatibility/read-only | none | treat legacy object as compatibility artifact |
 | both labels set | compatibility/read-only | none | optional cleanup of request label |

+## Multi-Service host health policy

+For canonical `k8gb.io/v1beta1` GSLBs, `spec.serviceHealthPolicy` controls how a host backed by multiple Kubernetes Services is evaluated:

+- `Any` is the default.
+The host is healthy when at least one referenced Service exists and has ready endpoints.
+- `All` requires every referenced Service to exist and have ready endpoints.

+Upgrade note: omitted values are treated as `Any`.
+For existing multi-Service hosts, this can change mixed-health behavior from the historical order-dependent status calculation, where the last processed Service could make the host unhealthy.
+If a host should publish local targets only when all backing Services are ready, migrate the GSLB to canonical `k8gb.io/v1beta1` if needed and set `spec.serviceHealthPolicy: All`.